 Lost productivity and revenue delays

 In the time it takes to recruit and onboard a new technician, your effective revenue per job drops by as much as 20–30%.
+Your remaining techs stretch themselves thin while you search for a replacement.
+Then, once you find someone new, they have to devote time to training that could otherwise be spent on revenue-generating work.

 Diminished customer satisfaction and retention